sitepark/composer-project/README.md

 * Create a hotfix branch from a released version.
 * Create a release

-`composer-project` supports the following baches
+`composer-project` supports the following branches

 * `main`
 * `support/[MAJOR].x`